Didi3aone/crud_inventory/README.md

 2.input to the xampp directory
 3.bake the database in local
 4.import database to phpmyadmin
 5.access in your browser with http://crud_inventory
+Login to sistem
+1.User = admin
+2.password = admin
 artificial didi ganteng
 email: diditriawan13@gmail.com